On elementary integrability of rational vector fields: Exceptional cases in dimension two

-\begin{remark}{\em Prelle and Singer \cite{PreSin}, Proposition 2, showed that every elementary integrable vector field in dimension two admits an integrating factor $\widehat \ell$, such that $\widehat \ell^{\widehat n}\in K$ for some $\widehat n$.
-In the exceptional case, we see that, furthermore, the integrating factor generates the extension field $L$ over $K$.} \end{remark} In the following subsections we consider the construction of exceptional vector fields, and conditions on their existence, given the degree $[L:K]$ of the cyclic field extension.
+\begin{remark}{\em Proposition 2 in Prelle and Singer \cite{PreSin} shows that every elementary integrable vector field in dimension two admits an integrating factor $\widehat \ell$, such that $\widehat \ell^{n^*}\in K$ for some $n^*$.
+In the exceptional case we see that the integrating factor generates the extension field $L$ over $K$.} \end{remark} In the following subsections we consider the construction of exceptional vector fields, and conditions for their existence, given the degree $[L:K]$ of the cyclic field extension.
+We will discuss degree two separately, providing a detailed description of the exceptional vector fields.